-The Northern Ireland Housing Executive can tell you about its services, care homes and supported or sheltered housing in your area.
+The Housing Executive can tell you about their services, care homes and supported or sheltered housing in your area.

 They also have a list of housing association properties in your area.
 They can advise you which ones may be suitable.